Artkme/android-readme/README.md

 # About the app
 Our app allows you to view drivers' details, including names, last names, countries, birthdates, and their current teams.

-Additionally, explore information about teams, including team principals and drivers.
+Additionally, you can explore information about teams, including team principals and drivers.

 # Features
 * Fetched real-time data from api